 Douglas College has a number of local and international partnerships with other post-secondary institutions.
 For example, Douglas College students can earn a Bachelor of Arts or a Bachelor of Science degree from Simon Fraser University while studying at Douglas and SFU concurrently.
 Internationally, Douglas had been delivering business degree programs in two Universities in China: Shanghai University of International Business and Economics (SUIBE) and the Heilongjiang University of Science and Technology (HUST).
-It is worth noting that SUIBE was recently recognized by an article published in the People's Daily (China's national newspaper) as the second-highest performing university in China based on the results of graduates' salaries five years after graduation.
-Of even greater importance to Douglas College, our joint program that operates within SUIBE produced the highest-earning graduates in the fields of Finance and Financial Management in the entire country.
+It is worth noting that SUIBE has been recognized by The People's Daily (China's national newspaper) as the second-highest performing university in China based on the results of graduates' salaries five years after graduation.
+Of even greater importance to Douglas College, our joint program that operates within SUIBE produced the highest-earning graduates in the fields of Finance and Financial Management in the entire country of China.